sananth12/ImageScraper/README.txt

 NOTE:
-A new folder called "images" will be created in the same place, containing all the downloaded images.
+A new folder called "images" will be created in the same place, containing all the downloaded images, if -f argument was not supplied.

 Upgrading